 We believe when you, the consumer, envision grass fed beef, you see cattle in open pastures only grazing forages and grass.
 Unfortunately, that is not always the case.
 While all cattle begin their lives on grass, some may forage for only 90 days or less before they are confined in a feedlot and fed grain or grain byproducts.
 Yet this beef may still be labeled “grass fed” when it comes to the marketplace.

-Thousand Hills Lifetime Grazed prides ourselves on the fact that we do not allow confinement feeding, grain by-products or GMO plants.
-Our cattle are always on the land, managed holistically, and all while regenerating soil and grasslands.
+The difference in the quality of the product and the environmental footprint boils down to how the cattle are managed for their entire lifetime.
+Thousand Hills Lifetime Grazed prides ourselves on offering 100% pasture-raised, Grass Fed Beef without any confinement feeding, GMO plants, or grain byproducts.
+Our cattle are always on the land, managed holistically, all while regenerating soil and grasslands.

-1) are not allowing in any conventional ag/GMO components into your forage supply
+1. Are not allowing in any conventional ag/GMO components into your forage supply